jiweibo/ImageNet/README.md

 # ImageNet

-This implements training of popular model architectures, such as AlexNet, ResNet and VGG on the ImageNet dataset.Now we only supported alexnet).
+This implements training of popular model architectures, such as AlexNet, ResNet and VGG on the ImageNet dataset(Now we only supported alexnet).

 ## Requirements